zaphar/jeremy.marzhillstudios.com/content/Intermediating-change.md

 A significant portion of my job these days is to act as an intermediator.
 I stand between upper management and the teams that report to me.
 I mediate the interaction between them.
-My role is one of translator, shield, and understander in chief.
+My role is one of translator, shield, and understand-er in chief.
 I am the primary way that my direct reports understand the goals, needs, and requirements of the company they work for.
 I'm also the way that the company understands the mood, needs, and capabilities of the people they have employed.
 This is, to say the least, the most exhausting and yet